apostrophecms/apostrophe-documentation/tutorials/core-concepts/04-global-settings/02-settings.md

 {% endblock %}
 ```

-Notice that we use Apostrophe's `json` Nunjucks filter when we output the Analytics property code:
+Notice that you use Apostrophe's `json` Nunjucks filter when you output the Analytics property code:

 ```markup
 {{ data.global.analytics | json }}